You really have to hand it to the Prophecy demons.

 The power that Tom Riddle “knew not” was nothing less than the power to master the Elder wand.

-Tom was hardly alone in that.
+Tom was hardly alone in that lack.
 Nobody else seems to have really understood how to do that either.
 Let alone have been able to.

 Albus Dumbledore tap-danced around the subject with another load of flimflam and mock modesty about how no, he didn’t really have the wand’s *mastery*, per se, but the wand had agreed to let him use it.
 Heavily larded with his own boasts of having only used it “for good”.